MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 4. Click **Create** to confirm the new domain and account info.
 5. Sign in with your new Azure AD global administrator username and password to begin adding and managing additional account users on the **Manage users** page of your account as described in the sections below.

+> [!IMPORTANT]
-> **Important**  After you associate your Dev Center account with Azure AD, you’ll always need sign in to Dev Center using the Azure AD global administrator account (and not a personal Microsoft account) in order to add and manage account users.
+> After you associate your Dev Center account with Azure AD, you’ll always need sign in to Dev Center using the Azure AD global administrator account (and not a personal Microsoft account) in order to add and manage account users.

 ## Add and manage account users, groups, and Azure AD applications

 Once you have established the association, you can add users, groups, and Azure AD applications to your account.
 You can also change roles, edit account details, or remove users.

+> [!NOTE]
-> **Note**  If your organization uses [directory integration](http://go.microsoft.com/fwlink/p/?LinkID=724033) to sync the on-premises directory service with your Azure AD, you won't be able to create new users, groups, or Azure AD applications in Dev Center.
+> If your organization uses [directory integration](http://go.microsoft.com/fwlink/p/?LinkID=724033) to sync the on-premises directory service with your Azure AD, you won't be able to create new users, groups, or Azure AD applications in Dev Center.
 You (or another admin in your on-premises directory) will need to create them directly in the on-premises directory before you'll be able to see and add them in Dev Center.

 When managing users, keep the following in mind:

--   All Dev Center users must have an active account in your organization's Azure AD.
+-   All Dev Center users must have an active account in your organization's Azure AD (unless you [invite them by email](#email).
--   Creating a **new** user or group in Dev Center will also add them to your organization's Azure AD.
+-   Creating a **new** user or group in Dev Center will also add that user or group to your organization's Azure AD.
--   Making changes to a user or group's name in Dev Center will make those changes in your organization's Azure AD.
+-   Making changes to a user or group's name in Dev Center will make the same changes in your organization's Azure AD.
--   Users (including groups and Azure AD applications) will be able to access the entire Dev Center account with the permissions associated with their assigned role.
-If you [customize permissions](set-custom-permissions-for-account-users.md), you can limit a user's access so that they can only work with specific apps and/or add-ons.
+-   Users (including groups and Azure AD applications) will be able to access the entire Dev Center account with the permissions associated with their assigned role, unless you [customize permissions](set-custom-permissions-for-account-users.md) and assign [product-level permissions](set-custom-permissions-for-account-users.md#product-level-permissions) so that they can only work with specific apps and/or add-ons.
 -   You can allow a user, group, or Azure AD application to have access to more than one role's functionality by selecting multiple roles, or by using [custom permissions](set-custom-permissions-for-account-users.md) to grant the access you'd like.
--   A user with a certain role (or set of [custom permissions](set-custom-permissions-for-account-users.md)) may also be part of a group that has a different role (or set of permissions).
+-   A user with a certain role (or set of custom permissions) may also be part of a group that has a different role (or set of permissions).
 In that case, the user will have access to all of the functionality associated with both the group and the individual account.

 ## Roles and permissions